I'm a parent with a child that previously qualified for free or reduced lunch. What happens now under the Community Eligibility Provision (CEP)?

-The Department currently relies on free and reduced lunch data for other qualified benefits.
-The alternate data collection form approval clears the way for additional funding for your child's school, scholarship opportunities to participate in school programs.
+The Department currently relies on free and reduced price lunch data for other qualified benefits.
+The alternate data collection form clears the way for additional funding for your child's school and scholarship opportunities to participate in school programs.

 How does the CEP program work?